gary149/skills/apps/tutorials/llm-training-guide.md

 ```

 > [!WARNING]
 > DPO is sensitive to dataset format.
 It requires columns named exactly `chosen` and `rejected`, or a `prompt` column with the input.
-Claude validates this first and shows you how to map columns if your dataset uses different names.
+The agent validates this first and shows you how to map columns if your dataset uses different names.

 ### Group Relative Policy Optimization (GRPO)